 Did you come for business, pleasure or something else?

 One of the best things about teaching is the ability I have to travel on the weekends and during our multitude of holidays.
 This has allowed me to see Portugal in September, March and even December!
-I typically travel for pleasure, but my last occasion was for business, to attend the Travel Bloggers Unite conference in Porto.
+I typically travel for pleasure, but my last occasion was for business, to attend the Travel Bloggers Unite conference in Porto in 2012.

 How did you get here?